How Exfoliation Helps with Acne

 How Exfoliants Benefit Acne-prone Skin

-Exfoliation offers additional benefits.
+Exfoliation offers additional benefits as well.
 It:

 - Makes the skin firmer and more elastic by stimulating the production of collagen, a skin protein that helps the skin look youthful.